-- hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
-The following - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
-These override any installation option - diskSize (mandatory): an integer providing the disk size of the machine image to create.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for KVM: KVM.
+To get the available builder type, please refer to format - hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
+The followi - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
+These override any installation option

+- diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-This cannot be used if an advanced partitioning table is defined in the stack. - type (mandatory): the builder type, kvm
+This cannot be used if an advanced partitioning table is defined in the stack.